En Fuego Jambalaya

-Just before moisture is absorbed, add shrimp, sausage, chicken, Tobasco and Cayenne pepper.
+Just before moisture is absorbed, add shrimp, Tobasco and Cayenne pepper.
 Stir well and recover the pot.
-Turn burners off and Let Jambalaya sit for another 5 Minutes to allow shrimp to cook and additional flavors to marry.
+Turn burners off and Let Jambalaya sit for another 5 Minutes to allow shrimp to cook.

 Remove cover, stir and serve your group of hungry friends!!

 **For a less spicy outcome, substitute and additional 1/2 lb Smoked Sausage or Smoked Ham for Andoullie Sausage (Honestly, it tastes best spicy though)**